thehalvo/homeostasis/docs/nextjs_integration.md

 1. **Error Monitoring Setup**: Configure proper error monitoring to capture all Next.js errors.

-2. **Test Coverage**: Maintain comprehensive test coverage to verify healing effectiveness.
+2. **Test Coverage**: Maintain test coverage to verify healing effectiveness.

 3. **Staged Rollout**: Use the `healingRate` configuration to control how aggressively fixes are applied.